Forecasting

 S = []

-It sets a scenario to an empty set, so the package calculate baseline forecasts.
+It sets a scenario to an empty set, so the package calculates baseline forecasts.

 Scenario Forecasts